 Tone of voice, on the other hand, presents certain challenges.
-As soon as you look at the approach your teammates take to provide those answers, objectivity is inevitably replaced by subjectivity.
+As soon as you look at the approach your teammates have taken to provide those answers, objectivity is inevitably replaced by subjectivity.

 We conducted a calibration where the entire team rated the same 30 conversations for quality and tone on a three point scale.
 The resulting pie chart may have strongly resembled the marque of a certain German luxury vehicle, but it certainly didn’t confirm that conversations were rated consistently across teammates.

-Now, however, we’re a rapidly scaling company, our Support team needed to be able to scale with us.
-One of the biggest challenges for any growing team, whether it’s Support or Sales, is finding a method you can rely on to teach every new team member exactly how you talk to your customers – this consistency is key to ensuring high customer satisfaction.
+But as a rapidly scaling company, our Support team needed to be able to scale with us.
+One of the biggest challenges for any growing customer-facing team is finding a method you can rely on to teach every new team member exactly how you talk to your customers – this consistency is key to ensuring high customer satisfaction.

-Why tone is so important (and such a challenge) in customer service
+Why tone is so important (and such a challenge) in customer support

-Customer service guidelines often focus on the specific steps reps should take to help customers, but tone of voice may be the single most important factor in support performance.
-The tone you take with a customer will go a long way towards determining the quality of their support experience; no matter how helpful you are, if you communicate with impatience, condescension, or disinterest, then their experience will be negative.
+Customer support guidelines often focus on the specific steps reps should take to help customers, but tone of voice may be the single most important factor in support performance.
+The tone you take with a customer will go a long way towards determining the quality of their support experience.
+No matter how helpful you are, if you communicate with impatience, condescension, or disinterest, then their experience will be negative.

 Teaching tone of voice

 We realized the biggest issue with our previous guidelines for tone of voice was their inaccessibility.
-Even if the guide’s content was perfect, it was a little too long to recall every point and not something that could be easily referred to when speaking to customers, or reviewing a teammate’s conversation.
+Even if the guide’s content was perfect, it was a little too long to recall every point, meaning that it wasn’t something that could be easily referred to when speaking to customers or reviewing a teammate’s conversation.

-In coming up with a way to make these guidelines easily understood, remembered and shared, we considered alliterative phrases, mnemonics and even rhymes.
-We eventually settled on an acronym – PREACH.
+In coming up with a way to make these guidelines more easily understood, remembered, and shared, we considered alliterative phrases, mnemonics and even rhymes.
+We eventually settled on an acronym: PREACH.

-At Intercom, to maintain a customer-centric approach we aim to be Proud, Responsible, Empathetic, Articulate, Concise and Human:
+PREACH means that to maintain a customer-centric approach, we aim to be Proud, Responsible, Empathetic, Articulate, Concise and Human.

-- Articulate – Gracefully augmenting your conversations with personal language, emojis and GIFs is encouraged, but typos, bad punctuation or poor phrasing make us look less professional.
-This might seem like an obvious one, but it’s important to keep the fundamentals front and center in order to reinforce our high bar and maintain customer engagement during a call.
+- Articulate: Gracefully augmenting your conversations with personal language, emojis and GIFs is encouraged, but typos, bad punctuation or poor phrasing make us look less professional.
+This might seem like an obvious one, but it’s important to keep the fundamentals front and center in order to reinforce our high bar and maintain customer engagement during a conversation.

-Crafting the PREACH customer care framework is all well and good, but how do we apply it?
-In our customer support training sessions to introduce new teammates to the Intercom customer support organization as a whole, we include a lesson on PREACH, to make sure it’s ingrained right from the start.
+Crafting the PREACH customer support tone of voice framework is all well and good, but how do we apply it?
+In our customer support training sessions (where we introduce new teammates to the Intercom customer support organization as a whole), we include a lesson on PREACH, to make sure it’s ingrained right from the start.

 Within these sessions, each new employee dives into conversations with our customers and applies the framework in real-time.
-The PREACH framework serves as the life vest while they learn how to swim – providing excellent customer service while still allowing them the opportunity to learn on their own and get direct customer feedback on the process.
+The PREACH framework serves as the life vest while they learn how to swim, providing excellent customer support while still allowing them the opportunity to learn on their own and get direct customer feedback on the process.
 We encourage people to embrace their own voice and approach within these guidelines when supporting customers.

 “PREACH is a powerful enforcer of our culture and standards when supporting customers”